About Our Belt Drives

-We provide belt to chain teeth equivalence on our sprocket products so you can be sure to get the size you want.
-Measuring your chainstay length (spindle to rear axle) exactly is important for us to cut you the most optimal size belt for your bike.
+We provide belt to chain teeth equivalence on our sprocket product pages so you can be sure to get the size you want.
+Measuring your chainstay length (center spindle to rear axle) exactly is important for us to cut you the most optimal size belt for your bike.

 What compatibility does Veer offer?

-Front belt rings for 5-bolt 130BCD crank spider patterns are currently available.
+Front belt rings for 5-bolt 130BCD and 4-Bolt 104BCD crank spider patterns are currently available.
 More options are currently in development.

-Split Belt Pro is compatible with coaster brakes if you are not running a Tensioner.
+Split Belt Pro is compatible with coaster brakes.
 However, we require that you use redundant hand brakes along with coaster brakes when using our belt drive.

 Does your kit work with full suspension bikes?

-Yes, if you are running our Tensioner and the chain growth is less than 1.5 cm.
-A solution for bikes with more than 1.5 cm of chain growth in the works so be on the lookout for it!
+A solution for bikes with more than 1.5 cm of chain growth is in the works so be on the lookout for it!

 Is your kit compatible with Electric bike mid-drives?